DigitalWarrior/piholeparser/RecentRunLogs/TopLevelScripts/25-Processing-Internal-Whitelists.md

 ____________________________________
 #
 ### Checking For Script Whitelist File.
 * Script Whitelist File not there, not removing.
-Fri Apr 19 00:20:17 MDT 2024
+Sat Apr 20 00:20:17 MDT 2024
 ### Pulling Domains From Individual Lists.
 124 In Backupbitlockerrecoverykey
 124 In BildDE